sparkflows/sparkflows-docs/docs/rest-api-token/restapi-postman.rst

 This document illustrates the interaction necessary to obtain and use OAuth 2.0 access tokens using Postman.

-Grants are the heart of OAuth 2.0.
+Grants are at the heart of OAuth 2.0.
 Each grant defines one way for a client to retrieve an authorization.

 Fire supports two grant types for retrieving the access token: